 2. Create - Create a record

-3. Edit - Create your records
+3. Edit - Edit a record

-4. Delete - Delete your records
+4. Delete - Delete a record

 This covers Leads, Contacts, Accounts, Deals, Tasks, and Appointments.
+Additionally, it will also contain module permissions for any custom modules that may be created.

 In the case of our example, for a Sales Development Representative, you can choose to allow access to View, Create, and Edit a record while disabling access to delete the record.